aesthetic-suite/framework/docs/sss/spec.md

 abides the following:

 - Property names are camel cased versions of their CSS equivalent property.
-- Vendor properties are _not_ supported.
-Use the `vendorPrefixes` settings to enable this automatically.
+- Vendor prefixed properties are _not_ supported.
+Use the `vendorPrefixes` setting to enable this automatically.
-- Unit values that default to the `defaultUnit` setting can be written as literal numbers.
+- Unit values that default to the `defaultUnit` (typically `px`) setting can be written as literal numbers.
 - Values that require quotes in the CSS output must manually handle the quotes within the string.

 ```ts